emmakc-nodeAU/SoulSpear/README.txt

 Submitted executable for a 3D real-time application that demonstrates a complete, and consistent, 3D environment that implements at a minimum:
-> Imported pre-made textured 3D assets								// SoulSpear model / Potential Stanford Bunny if time.
+> Imported pre-made textured 3D assets	// SoulSpear model / Possible Stanford Bunny?
 >3D animation, implemented as:
 	- Skeletal animation, and / or
 	- Vertex morph animation, and / or
 	- Complex particle simulation		// ParticleEmitter.h / .cpp
 > Custom GPU shaders for rendering all assets	// Shader .h /.cpp
 > At least one post-processing technique which may include Deferred Rendering // PostProcessing.h /.cpp
 > Camera frustum culling		// SphereBoundingVolume .h / .cpp
 > Submitted source code for project 	// Project: 07_GraphicsAssessment